mqless/mqless.github.io/_docs/part-3.md

 exports.readTemperatures = readTemperatures
 ```

-Above implementation has a drawback, the device group won't be able to handle any other message until the querying the devices is completed.
-That mean we can handle a single query at a time.
+Above implementation has a drawback.
+The device group won't be able to handle any other message until the querying the devices is completed.
+That means we can handle a single query at a time.
 If one of the devices is slow due to a full mailbox it will cause our entire system to slow down.

-In the next part of the tutorial we will explore an advanced implementation for querying the devices which solves the above issue.
+In the next part of the tutorial, we will explore an advanced implementation for querying the devices which solve the above issue.

-Let's update the `template.yaml` under resources section with our new function:
+Let's update the `template.yaml` under the resources section with our new function:

 ```yaml
   ReadTemperatures: